 - The kind of information you find within the program isn’t exactly new.

 - I believe paid marketing is not for beginners, nor those who have little to spend.

 Yellow Light (Caution)

 3 out of 10 stars.
 This is my optimistic rating.
 The training is decent, but there’s FAR better alternatives.
-Here is my #1 recommendation.
+My #1 recommendation is Wealthy Affiliate.

 My final thoughts:

 Even though the product is good, my past experiences and research on the Morrison brothers did not yield favorable views and it’s really my distrust of these guys that I ultimately cannot recommend Fast Traffic Formula.
 It’s a decent program and on it’s own, it’s not a scam, but there’s truly better ways to succeed online, especially if you’re a beginner.
 Again, Wealthy Affiliate is my personal recommendation.